yunuskorkmaz/docs.tr-tr/docs/csharp/programming-guide/concepts/linq/adding-elements-attributes-and-nodes-to-an-xml-tree.md

 ## <a name="example"></a>Örnek

 ### <a name="description"></a>Açıklama
- Aşağıdaki örnekte, iki XML ağaçları oluşturur ve ağaçları birini değiştirir.
+ Aşağıdaki örnek, iki XML ağaçlarını oluşturur ve bir ağaçları değiştirir.

 ### <a name="code"></a>Kod